-- A. Severe Allergic Reaction/Anaphylaxis: A patient with any of the following symptoms of severe allergic reaction after suspected exposure to an allergen (e.g. bee/wasp stings, medications/antibiotics, nuts, seafood): - 1.
-Difficulty breathing and wheezing - 2.
+- A. Severe Allergic Reaction/Anaphylaxis: A patient with any of the following symptoms of severe allergic reaction after suspected exposure to an allergen (e.g. bee/wasp stings, medications/antibiotics, nuts, seafood): - Difficulty breathing and wheezing - 2.
 Difficulty breathing from swollen tongue/lips - 3.
 Hypotension - B. Moderate Allergic Reaction: A patient with less severe reaction may have: - 1.
-Mild shortness of breath with wheezing - Extensive hives and itching - 3.
+Mild shortness of breath with wheezing - 2.
+Extensive hives and itching - 3.
 Mild tongue/lip swelling without difficulty swallowing or shortness of breath - C. Mild Allergic Reaction: A patient with a mild reaction may have: - 1.
 Local swelling or itching isolated to extremity or area around bite site.

-- A. If unconscious or life threatening condition, consider additional doses of EPINEPHrine. - 1.
-Additional dose of 1:1000 EPINEPHrine 0.3 mg IM - 2.
+- A. If unconscious or life-threatening condition, consider additional doses of EPINEPHrine. - 1.
+Additional dose of EPINEPHrine 0.3 mg IM (0.3 mL of 1 mg/mL concentration) - 2.
 EPINEPHrine infusion (1 mg/250 mL NSS) IV/IO infused until hypotension resolves. - 3.
-1:10,000 EPINEPHrine 0.1 mg (1mL) IV/IO very slow bolus over 5 minutes. - B. Glucagon, if available, (1-2 mg IV repeated every 5 minutes to 10 mg total) may be ordered if patient is taking ß-blocker and hypotension does not resolve with NSS bolus and EPINEPHrine. - C. Consider nebulized EPINEPHrine if severe airway swelling. - D. Dexamethsone or hydrocortisone, if available.
+EPINEPHrine 0.1 mg (1 mL of 0.1 mg/mL concentration) IV/IO very slow over 5 minutes. - B. Glucagon, if available, (1-2 mg IV repeated every 5 minutes to 10 mg total) may be ordered if patient is taking ß-blocker and hypotension does not resolve with NSS bolus and EPINEPHrine. - C. Consider nebulized EPINEPHrine if severe airway swelling. - D. Dexamethsone or hydrocortisone, if available.

 - 1. Remove stinger(s) by gently scraping stinger free with a blade or credit card, without squeezing or using forceps.
 In severe reaction, do not delay treatment while attempting to remove stingers. - 2.
 In pediatrics, hypotension is SBP < [70 + (age x 2)] - 3.
 For mild reactions, IV access is not necessary.
 May provide diphenhydramine, 1 mg/kg to maximum of 50 mg orally (if tablets/capsules/elixir available).
 May use local benzocaine applicator at bite/sting site. - 4.
 May repeat diphenhydramine dose up to 50 mg total. - 5.
 IV route is preferred.
 Diphenhydramine (Benadryl) may be given IM if IV/IO is not available. - 6.
 EPINEPHrine dose may be repeated if hypotension and severe symptoms persist.
 Use caution when giving IV EPINEPHrine to any patient with perfusing vital signs, especially those over 50 years old.
 Doses should be controlled, given slowly, and titrated only to adequate blood pressure.
 Higher doses may be needed in patients that are taking ß-blocker medications.
-Dosing options include: - Repeat the original IM dose. - b.
+Dosing options include: - a.
+Repeat the original IM dose. - b.
+EPINEPHrine by push dose (dilute boluses) or infusion.
+Push dose boluses = prepare 10 mcg/mL concentration by adding 1 mL of 0.1 mg/mL concentration EPINEPHrine in 9 mL NSS, then administer 1-2 mL every 2 minutes and titrate to SBP target. - c.
 Administer dilute EPINEPHrine infusion with frequent vital sign checks.
 Stop infusion when hypotension resolves: - i.
 Adults 1 mg in 250 or 500 mL of NSS IV/IO infusion. - ii.
-Pediatrics 0.1 mg/kg in 20 mL /kg of NSS IV/IO infusion - c.
-Administer EPINEPHrine bolus 0.01 mg/kg (0.1 mL /kg) 1:10,000 very slowly over 10 minutes:
+Pediatrics 0.1 mg/kg in 20 mL /kg of NSS IV/IO infusion